tpluscode/tpluscode.github.io/source/_posts/2016-03-13-rest-misconceptions-6.markdown

 ### Evolving the resource behaviour

 Last case is modifying how the client interacts with the resources.
-[A comment linked above](http://www.troyhunt.com/2014/02/your-api-versioning-is-wrong-which-is.html#comment-2322098802) talks about change in a blogging platform.
+[The comment linked above](http://www.troyhunt.com/2014/02/your-api-versioning-is-wrong-which-is.html#comment-2322098802) talks about change in a blogging platform.
 In the first version the blog is simply posted and published immediately.
 Such interaction could easily be modelled as a `POST` to some blog resource.